 Why buy Christmas sprinkles from the store when you can make your own at home?
 It is actually incredibly easy.
 With this recipe, you can have festive red, green and white sprinkles on hand to use in a myriad of different holiday desserts.

-You can also experiment with different colors and flavors, giving them your own personal touch.
-Try decorating the container with ribbons and turn them into a fun gift idea for family and friends!
+- You can decorate the container with ribbons and turn them into a fun gift idea for family and friends!

-They make great toppings for Christmas cookies, cupcakes, or any other form of Christmas baking.
-They could even be used as toppings for drinks like hot chocolate or cocktails.
+- They make great toppings for Christmas cookies, cupcakes, or any other form of Christmas baking such as these gingerbread cake balls.

 Ingredients & Tools